tbb257/pokedex/README.md

 ## Available Scripts

-In the project directory, you can run:
+Greetings!
+In order to run the application, please perform the following steps.
+In the project directory, run the following command in the listed order:
 ### `npm install`
 This will install all dependencies such as react-router-dom